REGISTER

 Changes in Brazilian tax legislation or conflicts in its interpretation may adversely affect the operating results of the Company, its subsidiaries, joint ventures and affiliates.

-The Federal, State and Municipal Governments regularly implement changes in the tax regime that affect the Company, its subsidiaries, joint ventures and affiliates.
-These changes include amendments in the current tax rates and/or the creation of taxes, temporary or definitive, whose collection is associated with certain specific governmental purposes.
-Some of these measures may result in an increase in the tax burden of the Company, its subsidiaries, joint ventures and affiliates, which may, in turn, influence the profitability and, consequently, the financial result of the Company, its subsidiaries, joint ventures and affiliates.
-The Company cannot guarantee that it will be able to maintain projected cash flow and profitability following any increases in Brazilian taxes applicable to the Company and its operations.
-There are no guarantees that the Company, its subsidiaries, joint ventures and affiliates will be able to obtain a timely and full RAP readjustment, which could have a material adverse effect on the Company, its subsidiaries, joint ventures and affiliates.
-Moreover, tax authorities may interpret certain tax laws differently from the interpretation adopted by the Company.
-If there is an interpretation by the tax authorities different from the one on which the Company was based to carry out its transactions, the Company and its results could be adversely affected.
+The Federal, State and Municipal Governments regularly implement changes to the tax regime that affect the Company, its subsidiaries, jointly controlled companies and associates.
+These changes include changes to current tax rates, the end of tax incentives and/or the creation of temporary or permanent taxes, the collection of which is associated with certain specific governmental purposes.
+Some of these measures may result in an increase in the tax burden of the Company, its subsidiaries, jointly controlled subsidiaries and associates, which may in turn influence the profitability and the financial performance of the Company, its subsidiaries, jointly controlled subsidiaries and associates.
+The Company cannot guarantee that it will be able to maintain its projected cash flow and profitability after any increases in Brazilian taxes applicable to the Company and its operations.
+There can be no assurance that the Company, its subsidiaries, jointly controlled entities and affiliates will be able to obtain a timely and full adjustment of their RAP, which could have a material adverse effect on the Company, its subsidiaries, jointly controlled entities and affiliates.
+In addition, tax authorities may interpret certain tax laws differently from the interpretation adopted by the Company.
+If the tax authorities’ interpretation differs from that on which the Company based its transactions, the Company and its results could be adversely affected.

 The Company, its subsidiaries, joint ventures and affiliates operate in a highly regulated environment and any changes in the regulation of the electric power sector may adversely affect companies in this sector.